VUB-HYDR/Wikimpacts/README.md

 ### Develop

 Always pull a fresh copy of the `main` branch first!
 To add a new feature, check out a new branch from the `main` branch, make changes there, and push the new branch upstream to open a PR.
 PRs should result in a **squash commit** in the `main` branch. **It is recommended to code responsibly and ask someone to review your code.
-You can always tag @i-be-snek as a reviewer.**
+You can always tag [i-be-snek](https://github.com/i-be-snek) as a reviewer.**

+Always _**rebase**_ your branch on the latest changes in `main` instead of merging using `git rebase main`.
+If you are having trouble with resolving merge conflicts when rebasing, consult [i-be-snek](https://github.com/i-be-snek).

 And don't forget to pull large files from Git Large File Storage!